xenon615/bevy_procedural_track/Readme.md

  ![custom](img/img3.png)

+ And of course, we can use the collider

  ![with_collider](img/img4.png)
- And Of course, we can use the collider

 ## How to use it